apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>nodeSelector is a selector which must be true for the pod to fit on a node.
+<p>Defines a selector which must be true for the pod to fit on a node.
-Selector which must match a node&rsquo;s labels for the pod to be scheduled on that node.
+The selector must match a node&rsquo;s labels for the pod to be scheduled on that node.
 More info: <a href="https://kubernetes.io/docs/concepts/configuration/assign-pod-node/">https://kubernetes.io/docs/concepts/configuration/assign-pod-node/</a></p>
 </td>
 </tr>